Argee88/devdocs/source/developers-guide/controller/index.md

 ### Template
 If you remove the `die("Hello World");` call, Shopware will raise an exception.
 By default Shopware will automatically try to find a template for your controller.
 In this case, this template should be called `frontend/test/index.tpl`.
-As this template does not exists, yet, an exception is raised.
+As this template does not exist yet, an exception is raised.
 This is easy to fix:

 Create the file `Views/frontend/test/index.tpl` in your plugin and add the following code: